ChatRecall/CRPromptManager/README.md

 # CRPromptManager

-This is the CRPromptManager project.
+This is the (ChatRecall) CRPromptManager project.